Vocal cords must close tightly to produce sound and keep food out of the lungs. Paralysis prevents this essential closure.

-It occurs when the nerve impulses to your voice box (larynx) are interrupted.
-One or both of the vocal cords become unable to move.
+Vocal cord paralysis occurs when the nerve impulses to your voice box (larynx) are interrupted, resulting in the inability of one or both of the vocal cords to move.

-The Dual Function: Vocal cords do two things:
+The Dual Function: Your vocal cords serve two critical biological purposes:

-- Protect: They close tightly when you swallow to stop food/water from entering your windpipe.
+- Protection: They act as the primary valve that closes tightly when you swallow to prevent food, liquids, or saliva from entering your windpipe.

 Symptoms

-Symptoms depend on whether the cord is paralyzed in the "open" or "closed" position.
+The signs of vocal cord paralysis depend on whether the cord is fixed in the "open" position, the "closed" position, or somewhere in between.

-- Breathy Voice: You sound like you are whispering because air leaks through the gap.
+- Breathy, Whispering Voice: You may sound like you are constantly whispering because air is leaking through the gap between the cords.

-- Noisy Breathing: (Stridor) if the cords are paralyzed in a closed position.
+- Noisy Breathing (Stridor): A high-pitched sound during inhalation, typically occurring if the cords are paralyzed in a closed position.

 One vs. Both Cords